Brown-banded Cockroaches: Facts, Identification, Control

 Unlike some other cockroach species, both males and females have fully developed wings.
 The males are capable of flight, while the females have broader bodies and shorter wings, making them less adept at flying.

 When it comes to life stages, the appearance of brown-banded cockroaches can vary.
 Nymphs, or immature cockroaches, are darker in color, often a deep brown, and do not have the distinctive banding pattern until they mature.
+The brown-banded cockroach baby, known as a nymph, starts off without the signature bands that appear as it grows.
 As they grow, the bands become more visible, and their color lightens.

 Habitat, Distribution, and Signs of Infestation